thejimbirch/catsinmyyard/wp-content/plugins/block-bad-queries/readme.txt

 == Frequently Asked Questions ==

+**What other security plugins do you recommend?**

+I recently recorded a video tutorial series for Lynda.com on [how to secure WordPress sites](http://m0n.co/securewp).
+That's a good place to learn more about the best techniques and WP plugins for protecting your site against threats.

 **Do I need to do anything else for BBQ to work?**

 Nope, just install and relax knowing that BBQ is protecting your site from bad URL requests.

 **Does BBQ make changes to my .htaccess file?**

 Absolutely not.
 Unlike other security/firewall plugins, neither BBQ (free version) nor BBQ Pro make any changes to any .htaccess file.

 **Does BBQ make any changes to my WP database?**

 No, the free version of BBQ operates as each page is loaded; it does not make any changes whatsoever to the WP database.

 **Does BBQ block malicious strings included in arrays?**

 Yes, BBQ scans any arrays that are included in the URI request.
 If any matching patterns are found, the request is blocked.

 **Do I need WordPress to run BBQ?**